About the Creators

 We can find a great deal of evidence on how music impacts the growth and development of our brain from birth.
 Music is a language itself, and a powerful means to transmit a thought, idea or message.
 A football chant can be a “binding agent”, and music fans such as Swifties, have even talked about a spiritual experience or altered state of consciousness, as it can build community through emotional empathy.

-Music & Cognitive Development: Music is said to activate our full brain, and play a dynamic role in neuroplasticity, sleep quality, human connexion and overall health.
+Music is said to activate our full brain, and play a dynamic role in neuroplasticity, sleep quality, human connexion and overall health.
 This study explores the transformative power of music through neuroplasticity and language processing, enhancing memory, focus and learning.
 Music we enjoy can grant easier access to certain brain functions.

-One article in Brain World explores the role of music in emotional regulation and how it’s intrinsic to our being human.
+Music listening is shown to improve “cognitive functions such as memory, attention span, and behavioural augmentation”, improving our psychological being.
+An article in Brain World explores the role of music in emotional regulation and how it’s intrinsic to our being human.
 In the same journal, Dr. Daniel Levitin explains how music naturally excites pattern – recognition, and when we “listen to music together [our] neurons and brain waves synchronize.”
-Both listening and playing music can even stimulate the immune system.
+Both listening and playing music can even stimulate the immune system!

 Inclusion: Normalising ‘Divergent’ thinkers and Gestalt Learners